frederic-perez/AmE-dictionary/data/dictionary.md

 __symposiarch__ _n_ The person who proposes toasts and introduces speakers at a banquet. _Syn_ toastmaster
 __synaptogenesis__ _n_
 __synchronizity__ _n_ /ˌsɪnkrəˈnɪsɪtɪ/ __2__ An apparently meaningful coincidence in time of two or more similar or identical events that are causally unrelated.
-__syncope__ _n_ A brief loss of consciousness caused by inadequate blood flow to the brain.
+__syncope__ _n_ :two: A brief loss of consciousness caused by a temporary deficiency of oxygen in the brain; a swoon. _Syn_ deliquium, faint, swoon
 __syndicate__ _n_ :pencil2: _The national gambling syndicate._
 __syndicated__ _adj_ :two::hammer:
 __syndrome__ _n_
-__synecdoche__ _n_ :three: /sɪnˈɛkdəkɪ/ Synecdoche is when a part of something is used to refer to a whole.
+__synecdoche__ _n_ :four: /sɪnˈɛkdəkɪ/ Synecdoche is when a part of something is used to refer to a whole.
 Example: The commander had an army of 10,000 swords.
 (The people holding the swords were there, too.)
 __synesthesia__ _n_
 __synod__ _n_ :pencil2:
 __synonymous__ _n_ :pencil2: